-Belladonna alkaloids/caffeine/ergotamine/pentobarbital (Rectal)
+Belladonna alkaloids/caffeine/ergotamine/pentobarbital (Into the rectum)

 Belladonna Alkaloids (bell-a-DON-a AL-ka-loyds), Caffeine (KAF-een), Ergotamine (er-GOT-a-meen), Pentobarbital (pen-toe-BAR-bi-tal)

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - This medicine is not for long-term use.

 - Never take rectal suppositories by mouth.

 - Wash your hands with soap and water before and after using this medicine.
 Remove the foil or wrapper from the suppository before inserting it.